syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/007_Template_functions_of_syslog-ng.md

 };
 ```

-**NOTE:** This template function is available only if the tfuuid module has
+This template function is available only if the tfuuid module has
 been loaded.
 {: .notice--primary}